 Making a catalytic ‘25 million people’ impact by 2020

 Habitat began working in the Asia-Pacific region in 1983 with a pilot program in Khammam, India.
-Since then, Habitat has supported an estimated 1.5 million individuals in the region.
+Since then, Habitat has supported close to 2.4 million individuals in the region.
 Every year, tens of thousands of families are helped to acquire new homes or rehabilitate or repair existing ones, as well as to access financial and technical assistance.

-Habitat is active in Australia, Bangladesh, Cambodia, China, Fiji, India, Indonesia, Japan, Malaysia, Myanmar (Burma), Nepal, New Zealand, the Philippines, Singapore, Sri Lanka, South Korea, Thailand and Vietnam.
+Habitat is active in Australia, Bangladesh, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Myanmar (Burma), Nepal, New Zealand, the Philippines, Singapore, Sri Lanka, South Korea, Thailand and Vietnam.

-In Japan, Singapore and Hong Kong (part of Habitat for Humanity China), Habitat is involved in fund-raising, advocacy and organizing volunteers, along with some limited local repair and home-improvement activities.
+In Hong Kong, Japan and Singapore, Habitat is involved in fund-raising, advocacy and organizing volunteers, along with some limited local repair and home-improvement activities.

-The principal Asia-Pacific office is in Bangkok with satellite offices in Manila and Singapore.
+The principal Asia-Pacific office is in Manila, Philippines, with a satellite office in Singapore.